JuliaLang/julia/doc/manual/parallel-computing.rst

     $ ./julia -p 2

     julia> r = remote_call(2, rand, 2, 2)
-    RemoteRef(2,1,0)

-    julia> s = remote_call(2, +, 1, r)
-    RemoteRef(2,1,1)
+    RemoteRef(2,1,5)

     julia> fetch(r)
-    0.10824216411304866 0.13798233877923116
-    0.12376292706355074 0.18750497916607167
+    2x2 Float64 Array:
+     0.60401   0.501111
+     0.174572  0.157411

+    julia> s = @spawnat 2 1+fetch(r)
+    RemoteRef(2,1,7)

     julia> fetch(s)
-    1.10824216411304866 1.13798233877923116
-    1.12376292706355074 1.18750497916607167
+    2x2 Float64 Array:
+     1.60401  1.50111
+     1.17457  1.15741

 The first argument to ``remote_call`` is the index of the processor that will do the work.
 Most parallel programming in Julia does not reference specific processors or the number of processors available, but ``remote_call`` is considered a low-level interface providing finer control.
 The second argument to ``remote_call`` is the function to call, and the remaining arguments will be passed to this function.
 As you can see, in the first line we asked processor 2 to construct a 2-by-2 random matrix, and in the second line we asked it to add 1 to it.
 The result of both calculations is available in the two remote references, ``r`` and ``s``.
+The ``@spawnat`` macro evaluates the expression in the second argument on the processor specified by the first argument.

 Occasionally you might want a remotely-computed value immediately.
 This typically happens when you read from a remote object to obtain data